 Talk to locals

 When you travel to a country like Vanuatu, it feels important to take time to learn about people’s way of life and culture.
 Their stories are fascinating, and their knowledge of surrounding nature is breathtaking.
-Try to visit at list once a garden.
+Try to visit at least once a garden.
 A bit outside the village, the garden provides all the necessary food, including many fruits and vegetables you may not know.

 You may have heard of kava in other Pacific Islands like Fiji.
 But Vanuatu is the home of kava.
 It is the place with the most potent kava in the world and the highest number of species.

 Kava is an integral part of the Ni-van culture.
-It is a drink made from roots used during rituals that has now become part of everyday life.
+It is a drink made from roots used during rituals that have now become part of everyday life.
 Local men often gather at the end of the day to enjoy its relaxing effects.
 Although sharing kava with a local is among the best things to do in Vanuatu, you may not get this opportunity and simply choose to stop at a kava bar.
 Kava is mostly a drink for men in the Ni-van culture as someone (women!) must take care of the kids.
 But foreign women were welcome to drink kava at the kava bars on the islands we visited (Efate, Tanna, and Espiritu Santo).

 The best time to visit Vanuatu

-I recommend avoiding Australian school holidays when planning your Vanuatu itinerary.
+I recommend avoiding the Australian school holidays when planning your Vanuatu itinerary.
 Unless you are a solo traveller hoping to meet fellow tourists, you will have a better experience during the off-peak season.
 It removes December and January from the best time to visit Vanuatu.
 I heard February is a very slow month and some resorts even close.
 Plus, the cyclone risk is higher from January to April.
 And if you are not used to the tropical climate, you may struggle with the heat and humidity during the summer months.

 It appears the best time to visit Vanuatu is from May to November.